mick0974/CodeColosseumDesktop/README.md

 ng generate component component-name
 ```

-To build a "production" version, the build artifacts will be stored in the `dist/` directory.
+To build a "production" version, the build artifacts will be stored in the `dist/` directory and the tauri builded version will be located in `src-tauri/target` folder.
 ```bash
 yarn tauri build
 ```